-- Defibrillator (AED) machines are located (when open) at Whitetop Station, Green Cove Station, Alvarado Station and the Welcome Center at the trail head in Abingdon.
+- Defibrillator (AED) machines are located (when open) at Whitetop Station and Green Cove Station.
 Basic first aid supplies can be found in these locations as well.

 - Due to the rural location and mountainous terrain, cell service is not available along much of the trail.
 In the event of an accident or sudden illness, dial 9-1-1 with your location (nearest mile marker and/or trestle number).
 If cell service is not available, ask another trail user to go to the nearest house or station to call emergency services.